felixrieseberg/clean-javascript/README.md

-# clean-javascript
+# Clean JavaScript with JSCS and JSHint
-JSCS and JSHint Configuration for Clean JavaScript
+This repo contains my (somewhat draconian) rules for JavaScript development.
+I confidenlty believe that these configurations will force you to write readable and good code.